nissmar/Face-music/README.md

 All the sounds were generated with `sound_generator.py`.
 Feel free to create your own instruments and add them to the Face synthesizer!

-## Head pose dataset.
+## Tools used

+We compute the face features with dlib

-To train our SVR, we used this dataset http://www-prima.inrialpes.fr/perso/Gourier/Faces/HPDatabase.html?fbclid=IwAR0DnDN5iouR5WZ7GZ5U_AQhaogKmuKJrrY15k6lIEMQkocDwVzjW0v4k-g
+To train our SVR to detect the face pose, we use [this dataset](http://www-prima.inrialpes.fr/perso/Gourier/Faces/HPDatabase.html?fbclid=IwAR0DnDN5iouR5WZ7GZ5U_AQhaogKmuKJrrY15k6lIEMQkocDwVzjW0v4k-g)